wzrdtales/seneca-muxer/README.md

 # seneca-muxer

 This module is a plugin for the Seneca framework.
 It provides muxing capabilities to combine different messages and events into a single event that an indefinite amount of clients listens to.
-This shal help when synchronizing asynchrounus actions coming from across your microservice landscape.
+This helps when synchronizing asynchronous actions coming from across your microservice landscape.

 # Usage